Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab01.md

    ![](../media/image9.png)

-1. Select Resource Group from the drop down(Sentinel-rg).
+1. Select Resource Group from the drop down(sentinel-rg).

 1. For the Name, enter something unique like **uniquenameDefender**.

-1. Select the default Region
+1. Select the default Region.

 1. Select **Review + Create**.